 Court Records are public records and available to anyone.
 They include a court case file containing a docket and all of the filings and documents filed in your court case.
 You can access your court records via the internet, or at the Camden County Clerk of Court office in the jurisdiction where the case was filed.

 Each state keeps a record of people’s criminal history.
 These databases are linked together and you can track criminal backgrounds from any other state.
-Go to county courthouse and inquire, or check the website.
+Go to county courthouse and inquire in person, or you can check the website.
 It is helpful to know the county, and if it was in a different state, you may have to pay a fee for a more complete search.

 - Drug crimes.